MNuenninghoff/NPCCreator/timeLog.md

 in edit.jsp.
 I also added a link from view NPCs to a details screen, from which the edit page can be accessed.

+# Week 11
+- M: 0
+- T: 0
+- W: 1
+- T: 2
+- F: 2
+- S: 0
+- S: 0
+- Total: 5

+This week I focused on the team project.
+I also added search functionality in the npc creator project by using a jQuery datatable to desplay a user's created NPCs

+# Week 12
+M: 0
+T: 0
+W: 2
+T: 0
+F: 0
+S: 1
+S: 3
+Total: 6

+This week the focus was on the team project presentation, and then providing feedback to other teams about their presentations!
+I also worked a little bit on the index page

+# Week 13
+M: 0
+T: 0
+W: 0
+T: 0
+F: 0
+S: 0
+S: 3

+This week I caught up on professional development presentations, and spent some time troubleshooting the week 13 exercise.